 It’s a complicated subject, but here goes an attempt at explaining “dynamic range”.

 In a sense dynamic range is the difference between white and black, but that isn’t the whole story.
 In theory, the difference between white and black can be near .1 lux or 1 billion trillion trillion lux.
-(Lux is a measurement of light intensity on a surface, not the intensity of the light source) For instance, imagine the difference in brightness of your surroundings at night vs the day, nighttime scenes are usually around 1 lux brightness whereas midday sun can reach 100,000 lux.
+(Lux is a measurement of light intensity on a surface, or reflected light) For instance, imagine the difference in brightness of your surroundings at night vs the day, nighttime scenes are usually around 1 lux brightness whereas midday sun can reach 100,000 lux.
 But what is white at night isn’t nearly as bright compared to what is white in midday.

 In photography we don’t use lux, although lux is an accurate measurement of reflected light we use a different system in photography that makes finding the multiples of different scenes easier.
 That system is called EV which stands for Exposure Value.
 The difference between every EV is equivalent to a doubling of the amount of light in a scene.
 Since every EV is double the light of the previous EV, it means that the EV scale is exponential.
 For instance, if one scene meters at 10EV, and another meters at 15EV, the 15EV scene is 32 times brighter than the 10EV scene.